axivo/opencore/examples/README.md

         }
 ```

-If you're using a non-HiDPI display, set the `UIScale` value to `02`:
+If you're using a non-HiDPI display, set the `UIScale` value to `02`.
+The following settings need to be added into configuration, above `PlatformInfo` section:

 ```python
         'NVRAM': {